Learnt from LeetCode question Linked List Random Node.

 Problem:

-numbers.
-Make sure each number is selected with the probability of k/n
+Choose k entries from n numbers.
+Make sure each number is selected with the probability of k/n.

 Basic Idea: